Click for DisplayMate Home Page The Standard of Excellence for Image and Picture Quality Click to Order DisplayMate

 Display Myths Shattered

-23 Tips for Buying the Best HDTV and Computer Monitor
+23 Tips for Buying the Best TV and Computer Monitor

-Auto Brightness Shoot-Out - BrightnessGate for Smartphones and HDTVs
+Auto Brightness Shoot-Out - BrightnessGate for Smartphones and TVs

 Analyzes and compares the four leading main-stream display technologies with articles on the Primary Specs, Gray-Scale and Color Accuracy, Display Artifacts and Image Quality, and Display Technology Assessments.

-Analyzes and compares five Liquid Crystal on Silicon HDTVs.
+Analyzes and compares five Liquid Crystal on Silicon TVs.
 LCoS is the latest main-stream display technology, which is marketed under a variety of names including JVC's D-ILA and Sony's SXRD.

 Comparison of CRT, LCD, Plasma, DLP, and LCoS Technologies

-Detailed performance comparisons between all five main-stream display technologies.
+Detailed performance comparisons between five main-stream display technologies.

-How to Connect an HDTV and Calibrate it with DisplayMate
+How to Connect an TV and Calibrate it with DisplayMate

-To use DisplayMate to calibrate your HDTV you'll need to connect it to a Windows PC.
+To use DisplayMate to calibrate your TV you'll need to connect it to a Windows PC.
 Fortunately, that's now pretty easy.
-Once you do this your HDTV will show your Windows Desktop and can then function as a giant PC Monitor so you can watch all of your applications on the HDTV.
+Once you do this your TV will show your Windows Desktop and can then function as a giant PC Monitor so you can watch all of your applications on the TV.

 The LCD-Plasma Shoot-Out with the lights turned on.